 As your aircraft descends into Qatar, you are welcomed by a spectacular view of the capital city, Doha.
 The completely landscaped, crescent-shaped Corniche, the sparkling blue waters of the Arabian Gulf, and the sandy desert backdrop provide the first glimpse of what experiences await you.
-We can also offer nice combinations with cappadocia tours from istanbul and Qatar for you.
+We can also offer nice combinations with Turkey tours from Istanbul and Qatar for you.
 This sun-kissed country is filled with possibilities – desert escapades and shopping extravaganzas; natural attractions and water sports; state-of-the-art sporting facilities and historical museums; all combined with fine dining and luxurious accommodations.
 Welcome to the heart of the Arabian Gulf.
 Come … experience Qatar.

 The capital of Qatar, Doha is situated halfway down the east coast of the peninsula.
 It is an important cultural and commercial centre and enjoys excellent communications with the outside world through its modern seaport, airport, and telephone links.

 Situated about a 10-minute boat ride from the Corniche, Palm Tree Island has children and family amenities, restaurants and cafés, and water sports facilities along with beaches for swimming in the warm waters of the Gulf.

 Halfway between Doha and Umm Said, you will find the town of Al Wakra.
 Originally a tiny fishing and pearling village, it has evolved into a small town with a population of less than 30,000.
 The Al Wakra Museum has been established in one of the town’s old forts and displays the marine life and the natural history of the area.
 There are also fine examples of the art and architecture included in the exhibits.